yanlynnnnn/tp/docs/UserGuide.md

 Outcome:
 1. The Result Display will show a success message.
-2. GrAB3 will switch to the Services Tab.
+2. Homerce will switch to the Services Tab.
 3. You can now see all your services.

 {Example outcome screenshot}

 #### 4.1.7 Clear all existing services: `clearsvc`

-You can use this command to clear and delete the all the services in GrAB3.
+You can use this command to clear and delete the all the services in Homerce.

 Format: `clearsvc`